dlmscl/Cycle-Attention-Transformer/README.md

 ## **Dataset:**

 We use glioma and clear cell renal cell carcinoma (CCRCC) data from the TCGA.
 TCGA is a well-known cancer database, which has a lot of genomic information and cell slice image data.
-The dataset used in our work is the Glioma dataset from the TCGA-GBMLGG and CCRCC dataset from the TCGA-KIRC.
-The histology images, cell graphs and genomic features used in our work is consistent with those of Richard J. Chen et al. The data can be downloaded from the [following link](https://drive.google.com/drive/u/1/folders/1swiMrz84V3iuzk8x99vGIBd5FCVncOlf).
-Checkpoints and corrected graph data can be downloader from [here](https://drive.google.com/drive/folders/1jBNjmARYAxgraCctt5qZAVmdH-vuVF5H).
+The datasets used in our work are the Glioma dataset from the TCGA-GBMLGG and CCRCC dataset from the TCGA-KIRC.
+The histology images, cell graphs and genomic features used in our work are consistent with those of Pathomic Fusion [^1].
+The data can be downloaded from the [following link](https://drive.google.com/drive/u/1/folders/1swiMrz84V3iuzk8x99vGIBd5FCVncOlf).
+Checkpoints and corrected graph data can be downloaded from [here](https://drive.google.com/drive/folders/1jBNjmARYAxgraCctt5qZAVmdH-vuVF5H).
 Because the cell graphs of Pathomic Fusion could not be used directly due to version incompatibility of some packages, we stored the processed ones in folders named 'graph_GBMLGG' and 'graph_KIRC'.
-You need place the compressed file named 'graph_GBMLGG' ('graph_KIRC') in the second link inside the 'data/TCGA_GBMLGG' ('data/TCGA_KIRC') of the first link and unzip it.
+You need to place the compressed file named 'graph_GBMLGG' ('graph_KIRC') in the second link inside the 'data/TCGA_GBMLGG' ('data/TCGA_KIRC') of the first link and unzip it.